KUCI

-KUCI (88.9 FM) is a college radio station broadcasting a variety format.
-Licensed to Irvine, California, United States, the station serves the Orange County area.
-The station is currently owned by Regents of the University of California and is based out of the system's Irvine campus.
+KUCI (88.9 FM) is a student-run college radio station licensed to the University of California, Irvine in Irvine, California.
+The station is owned by the Regents of the University of California.

-KUCI's studios are located by the Science Library and the Arts Computation Engineering Facility and remains the only independent radio station in Orange County.
+KUCI broadcasts a free-form format.
+Besides Irvine, the station serves Santa Ana, Newport Beach, and other parts of Orange County in Southern California.
+Located near the university's Science Library and the Humanities Interim Classroom Facility, KUCI is the county's only independent radio station.

 Background

 Originally a student-run pirate radio station in 1968 only reaching a few miles from the UCI campus, KUCI broadcast taped music from a dormitory on campus.
 The tapes were made by Richard Privette, and the broadcast equipment was assembled by an engineering student named Craig Will.
 Shortly after, there was a nightly live music and talk show called Unreal Radio, with Lee Sailer and Zack Zenor, from Sailer's dormitory room.

 KUCI became legal after it was forced to officially register with the Federal Communications Commission (FCC) following a crack-down on illegal radio broadcasts in 1969.
 The legalization of the station was undertaken by Craig Will.
 1969 was the first year that KUCI received funding from the Associated Students of UCI (ASUCI), which filed an application to register the station with the Federal Communications Commission.
 Will, unable to continue the process due to a wound from radiation testing and under the burden of his schoolwork, handed the project to Earl Arbuckle, who continued the work.

 On October 16, 1969, the FCC granted KUCI Program Test Authority to broadcast on 89.9 MHz.
 The studio at the time was inside a small closet in the Physical Science Building.
 Evening-only broadcasts featured records from the disc jockey's own collection.
 The first song ever played on KUCI was "Sugar, Sugar" by the Archies.

 In the spring of 1971, construction began on the third floor of UCI's Gateway Commons for studio and office space.
 By the fall of 1971, KUCI moved for the first time.
 At this time, the station's music library consisted of 400 records.
 In January 1975, KUCI's management decided to establish a 24-hour schedule.